Quarterly Estimated Tax Payments | FAQ

 Pay in Person: Visit your local IRS office to pay by cash or check.

 Pay by Mail: Mail in your tax payments to the IRS in the form of a check or money order.
 The mailing address is based on which state you live in.
 Go to the IRS Form 1040-ES under “Where To File Your Estimated Tax Payment Voucher if Paying by Check or Money Order” to find the correct address to mail your payment.
 The date of the U.S. postmark is considered the date of the payment.

 What Happens If You're Late or Underpay?

-These are estimated tax payments and you will need to file an annual return to determine what your actual tax payment is.
-You may find that you were overpaying your taxes and get a refund, or you may have underpaid and end up owing.
+These are estimated tax payments and you will need to file an annual return to determine your actual tax payment.
+You may find that you were overpaying your taxes and getting a refund, or you may have underpaid and ended up owing.